melbahja/got/README.md

-# got
+# Got

-Got: A Golang CLI tool to download files 10x faster than cURL and Wget!
+Got: GO CLI tool to download files faster than cURL and Wget!